monochromegane/argen/README.md

 # argen

-`argen` is an ORM code-generation tool for Go.
-It provides ActiveRecord-like functionality for your types.
+`argen` is an ORM code-generation tool for Go, provides ActiveRecord-like functionality for your types.

 ## Installation